These Fascinating Maps Show The Origin Of Words We Use All The Time

 “Garoful,” the ancient Greek word for “rose,” only remains in northeastern Italy.

-Most of Europe derives “pineapple” from the Guarani language, which is an indigenous language of South America, although the U.K. (and consequently the U.S.) get the word from Latin.
+Most of Europe derives “pineapple” from the native Tupi people of Brazil, the Britain (and consequently the U.S.) get the word from Latin.

 Tea comes from China, naturally, except for a few Latin holdouts in eastern Europe.